“San Leto Etichetta Blu” 2015 - Daniele Ricci

 Availability: In stock

 "San Leto Etichetta Blu" - Daniele Ricci

 The "San Leto Etichetta Blu" is obtained from pure Timorasso grapes that come exclusively from old vines that grow on soils composed of white and clayey calcareous marl.
 Spontaneous vinification with 3 days of maceration on the skins.
 Refine for 12 months in steel tanks on the fine lees.
 It is bottled without clarification or filtration, and before being put on the market it rests for at least 24 months in the bottle.
-"San Leto Etichetta Blu" is straw-yellow in color.
+"San Leto Etichetta Blu" has golden color.
 On the nose the olfactory bouquet is rich, where you can recognize citrusy tones, mineral nuances, smoky touches and notes of officinal herbs.
 In the mouth it is intense, harmonious, fresh and full-bodied, with a long persistence and excellent drinking.

 It is advisable to serve it at a temperature of 10/12 ° in tuliapano glasses.
 Wonderful evolution in the bottle with an ideal consumption in a few years if well preserved in a cool, damp and dark cellar in a horizontal position.

 Due to its complexity it can accompany numerous dishes and various types.
 Its peak reaches it served together with crustaceans, shrimps and prawns with fresh tomatoes.